pineunity/apmec/doc/source/user/vnf_component_usage_guide.rst

 1) requirements: This node will accept list of hosts on which VNFC has to be installed.
 2) interfaces: This node will accept the absolute path of shell script to be run on the VDUs.
-This shell script should reside in the machine where tacker server is running.
+This shell script should reside in the machine where apmec server is running.